K-band: Self-supervised MRI Reconstruction via Stochastic Gradient Descent over K-space Subsets: Introduction

 \begin{proposition} Suppose that the matrix $\mW$ is a deterministic diagonal matrix obeying

 Then

 \end{proposition}

 The proposition states that \emph{SGD over k-space subsets} enables us to compute unbiased stochastic gradients of the risk.
-Thus, with sufficient training data, the proposed training yields a network as good as one trained in a fully supervised fashion.
+Thus, with sufficient training data, the network trained using our proposed method converges to one that is trained in a fully supervised fashion.

 \begin{proof} The expectation of the stochastic gradient is